 The X chromosome is significantly longer than the Y chromosome and contains hundreds more genes.
 Because the additional genes in the X chromosome have no counterpart in the Y chromosome, the X genes are dominant.
 This means that almost any gene on the X, even if it is recessive in the female, will be expressed in males.
 These are referred to as X-linked genes.
 Genes found only on the Y chromosome are referred to as Y-linked genes, and expressed only in males.
 Genes on either sex chromosome can be called sex-linked genes.

 There are approximately 1,098 X-linked genes, though most of them are not for female anatomical characteristics.
-In fact, many are linked to disorders such as hemophilia, Duchenne muscular dystrophy, fragile-X syndrome, and more.
+In fact, many are linked to disorders such as hemophilia, Duchenne muscular dystrophy, fragile-X syndrome and several others.
 They are responsible for red-green color blindness, considered the most common genetic disorder and found most often in males.
 The non-sex feature X-linked genes are also responsible for male pattern baldness.

 In contrast to the large X chromosome, the Y chromosome contains only 26 genes.
 Sixteen of these genes are responsible for cell maintenance.
-Nine are involved in sperm production, and if some are missing or defective it can cause low sperm counts or infertility.
+Nine are involved in sperm production, and if some are missing or defective, low sperm counts or infertility may occur.
 One gene, called the SRY gene, is responsible for male sexual traits.
 The SRY gene triggers the activation and regulation of another gene, found on a non-sex chromosome, called the Sox9.
 The Sox9 triggers the development of non-sexed gonads into testes instead of ovaries.

 Sex chromosome abnormalities